isc-projects/stork/doc/devel.rst

 The diagram below shows a flowchart of the agent registration process in Stork.
 It merely demonstrates the successful registration path.
-First Certificate Signing Request (CSR) is generated using an existing or new private key and agent token.
+The first Certificate Signing Request (CSR) is generated using an existing or new private key and agent token.
-The CSR, server token (optional), and agent token are sent to the Stork Server.
+The CSR, server token (optional), and agent token are sent to the ``Stork Server``.
 A successful server response contains a signed agent certificate, a server CA certificate, and an assigned Machine ID.
 If the agent was already registered with the provided agent token, only the assigned machine ID is returned without new certificates.
 The agent uses the returned machine ID to verify that the registration was successful.

 .. figure:: uml/registration-agent.*